microsoft/genaiops-promptflow-template/README.md

 - flows            : It should contain minimally two folder - one for standard Prompt flow related files and another for Evaluation flow related file.
 There can be multiple evaluation flow related folders.
 - tests            : contains unit tests for the flows

-Additionally, there is a `experiment.yaml` file that configures the use case (see file [description](./docs/the_experiment_file.md) and [specs](./docs/experiment.yaml) for more details).
+Additionally, there is a `experiment.yaml` file that configures the use-case (see file [description](./docs/the_experiment_file.md) and [specs](./docs/experiment.yaml) for more details).
 There is also a sample-request.json file containing test data for testing endpoints after deployment.

 - The '.azure-pipelines' folder contains the common Azure DevOps pipelines for the platform and any changes to them will impact execution of all the flows.